fenago/data-analysis-pandas/lab_guides/lab_9.md

 ![](./images/Figure_9.14_B16834.jpg)

-Figure 9.14 -- Our solar system compared to exoplanets

 Now that we have a feel for the data we will be working with, let\'s learn how to prepare it for use in a machine learning model.